arvi-refacto/kafka/README.md

 ./gradlew tasks
 ```

-### Building IDE project
+### Building an IDE project
-*Note Please ensure that JDK17 is used when developing Kafka.*
+*Note: Please ensure that JDK17 is used when developing Kafka.*

-IntelliJ supports Gradle natively and it will automatically check Java syntax and compatibility for each module, even if
+IntelliJ supports Gradle natively, and it will automatically check Java syntax and compatibility for each module, even if
-the Java version shown in the `Structure > Project Settings > Modules` may not be the correct one.
+The Java version shown in the `Structure > Project Settings > Modules` may not be the correct one.

 When it comes to Eclipse, run: